ng-bootstrap/ng-bootstrap/DEVELOPER.md

   formatted, or from the `$CWD`, and only then uses the globally installed one - so the version used should automatically match the one required by the project.
   Use `clang-format -version` in case you get confused.
-* Use `gulp enforce-format` to check if your code is `clang-format` clean.
+* Use `yarn check-format` to check if your code is `clang-format` clean.
 This also gives you a command line to format your code.
 * `clang-format` also includes a git hook, run `git clang-format` to format all files you touched.